 ConocoPhillips (COP) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the energy company had gained 5.99% in the past month.
-In that same time, the Oils-Energy sector gained 1.6%, while the S&P 500 lost 4.46%.
+Heading into today, shares of the energy company had gained 14.65% over the past month, outpacing the Oils-Energy sector's gain of 8.56% and the S&P 500's gain of 2.65% in that time.

-ConocoPhillips will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.53, up 266.67% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $15.1 billion, up 42.97% from the year-ago period.
+Investors will be hoping for strength from ConocoPhillips as it approaches its next earnings release.
+On that day, ConocoPhillips is projected to report earnings of $2.53 per share, which would represent year-over-year growth of 266.67%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $15.1 billion, up 43.02% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.46 per share and revenue of $57.47 billion.
-These totals would mark changes of +74.04% and +18.87%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $10.46 per share and revenue of $57.47 billion, which would represent changes of +74.04% and +18.87%, respectively, from the prior year.

-Any recent changes to analyst estimates for ConocoPhillips should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for ConocoPhillips.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 7.38% higher.
-ConocoPhillips is holding a Zacks Rank of #1 (Strong Buy) right now.
+Within the past 30 days, our consensus EPS projection has moved 7.39% higher.
+ConocoPhillips is currently sporting a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, ConocoPhillips currently has a Forward P/E ratio of 9.09.
-Its industry sports an average Forward P/E of 11.06, so we one might conclude that ConocoPhillips is trading at a discount comparatively.
+Looking at its valuation, ConocoPhillips is holding a Forward P/E ratio of 9.83.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.17.

-It is also worth noting that COP currently has a PEG ratio of 0.46.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Oil and Gas - Integrated - United States industry currently had an average PEG ratio of 0.46 as of yesterday's close.
+Also, we should mention that COP has a PEG ratio of 0.5.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Oil and Gas - Integrated - United States was holding an average PEG ratio of 0.5 at yesterday's closing price.

 Click to get this free report